peffis/friendly-settle/README.md

-2) Create a mysql user "settle" with password and grant full access to 'settle' db to this user (use some admin tool or "grant all on settle.* to 'list_user'@'%' identified by 'your password';" in mysql
-- whatever you prefer)
+2) Create a mysql user "settle" with password and grant full access to 'settle' db to this user (use some admin tool or "grant all on settle.* to 'list_user'@'%' identified by 'your password';" in mysql, whatever you prefer)

 3) Edit config.php so that the variable MYSQL_PWD matches whatever password you used in step 2